bilal-fazlani/commanddotnet/docs/constructor-options.md

-Let's say we want to add a class level field which is useful in both Addtion and Subtraction.
+Let's say we want to add a class level field which is useful in both Addition and Subtraction.
 So now the class looks something like this-

 ```c#
 public class Calculator